Deer-resistant plants: Avoiding destruction in your garden

 I’m sure many of us have experienced the frustration of finding prized blossoms nibbled off in the night, ripe and ready-to-pick veggies violated and showy shrubs shamelessly devoured by deer.
 Grrrr!
 What’s a gardener to do?

-While no plant is 100 per cent deer-proof, there are many species of flowers, shrubs, vines and trees that are deer-resistant, including species native to our region.
+While no plant is 100 per cent deer-proof, there are many species of flowers, shrubs, vines and trees that are deer-resistant, including species native to the Kootenay region.
 According to the Kootenay Native Plant Society, perennials such as aster, milkweed, yarrow, lupine and goldenrod are native to the Kootenays, along with shrubs such as mock orange, Oregon grape and red-flowering currant.
 Equally important, these species will also attract a diverse array of pollinators throughout the growing season.

 Of course, no garden is immune to the occasional nibble.
 According to the Victoria Master Gardener Association, fawns will try just about anything— much like their human counterparts.
 In a tough year when food is scarce, deer may even develop a taste for plants they’ve previously left alone.

 Here are some other helpful tips to keep in mind: